wasserth/TotalSegmentator/README.md

 ```
 TotalSegmentator -i ct.nii.gz -o segmentations
 ```
-> Note: A Nifti file or a folder of Dicom images is allowed as input
+> Note: A Nifti file or a folder of DICOM images is allowed as input

 > Note: If a CUDA compatible GPU is available TotalSegmentator will automatically use it.
 Otherwise it will use the CPU, which is a lot slower and should only be used with the `--fast` option.